 Ikarus Scheme is an implementation of the Scheme programming language.
 The preliminary release of Ikarus implements the majority of the features found in the current standard, the Revised6 report on the algorithmic language Scheme[5] including full R6RS library and script syntax, syntax-case, unicode strings, bytevectors, user-defined record types, exception handling, conditions, and enumerations.
-Over 80% of the R6RS procedures and keywords are currently implemented and subsequent releases will proceed towards brining Ikarus to full R6RS conformance.
+Subsequent releases will proceed towards brining Ikarus to full R6RS conformance.